generativefm/generative.fm/README.md

 Source code for the music generators can be found in the [generative-music/pieces-alex-bainter](https://github.com/generative-music/pieces-alex-bainter) repository.

+## Release Schedule
+See [milestones](https://github.com/generative-music/generative.fm/milestones) for scheduled releases and to see which features and bug fixes will be included in each.

 ## Issues and Feedback

 Problems or general feedback can be reported [here on Github](https://github.com/generative-music/site/issues) or by sending an email to [alex@alexbainter.com](mailto:alex@alexbainter.com?subject="Generative.fm").
 Thanks!